What Is a Chief Legal Officer?

 Chief legal officers (or general counsels) are chief lawyers and have the responsibility of overseeing every legal aspect of a business or law firm.

-As the head lawyer, they are paid a premium salary which according to the Bureau of Labor Statistics (BLS) can be as high as $187,199 (90th percentile in 2013) or more depending on the industry.
+As the head lawyer, they are paid a premium salary, which, according to the Bureau of Labor Statistics (BLS), can be as high as $239,200 (90th percentile in 2023) or more, depending on the industry.

-The majority of the time a chief legal officer will advise the business when changes are made to the laws and also sets up training on legal matters for employees when applicable.
+The majority of the time, a chief legal officer will advise the business when changes are made to the laws and also set up training on legal matters for employees when applicable.

 In addition, a chief legal officer is often responsible for investigating issues of non-compliance and suggesting measures to take if non-compliance starts to become a bigger issue.